coconutswallow/Guides/_monsters/the-sandman.md

 >
 > ***Trackless.*** The Sandman leaves no tracks to indicate where he has been or where he's headed.
 >
+> ### Actions
+>
+> ***Multiattack***.
+The Sandman makes two attacks.
+If he attacks with his claws and both claw attacks hit a humanoid, the target must succeed on a DC 17 Wisdom saving throw or fall unconscious for 1 hour.
+A creature awakens if it takes damage or if someone uses an action to shake or slap it awake.
+>
+> ***Claws***.
+Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
+Hit: 8 (1d6 + 5) slashing damage.
+If the Sandman has advantage on the attack roll, the target also takes 10 (3d6) psychic damage.
+>
+> ***Sleeping Sand***.
+The Sandman sprinkles sand in the eyes of an unconscious creature within 5 feet of him.
+While the sand remains, the creature is paralyzed.
+The effect ends after 8 hours, or if a creature takes an action to remove the sand.
+>
 > ### Legendary Actions
 > The Sandman can take 3 legendary actions, choosing from the options below.
 Only one legendary action can be used at a time and only at the end of another creature's turn.
 The Sandman regains spent legendary actions at the start of his turn.